Seu Jorge: Career

 In 2011, he collaborated with Beck on the Mario C. remix of "Tropicália" for the Red Hot Organization's most recent charitable album "Red Hot+Rio 2."

 In 2012, he collaborated with American fashion designer Rachel Roy on a line of sportswear, footwear, jewelry and handbags.

 In 2015, he was nominated for the 16th Latin Grammy Awards in the Best Brazilian Contemporary Pop Album category.

 On September 8, he performed after lighting the cauldron in the 2016 Summer Paralympics opening ceremony in Rio de Janeiro.

 According to a DNA test, Seu Jorge is 85.1% African, 12.9% European and 2% Amerindian.
 He belongs to haplogroup R1b, suggesting that his paternal lineage probably derives from Western Europe.

+In 2022, Seu Jorge embarked on a U.S. tour with Daniel Jobim, performing classic bossa nova compositions in tribute to Tom Jobim, João Gilberto, and other icons of the genre.
+That same year, he headlined Rock in Rio Lisboa, blending samba and MPB in a set that was well received by both the public and critics.

+In 2023, Jorge appeared in a minor role in Wes Anderson's film Asteroid City.